RevSwap.ai is a satirical peer-to-peer platform mocking SF startups that swap dollars with each other and book the transfers as ARR.

 Key Takeaways

-The mechanic is explicit: two startups wire each other equal amounts, both book it as ARR, raise at 80x multiples with zero real customers.
+The site parodies round-trip revenue schemes: two startups wire each other equal amounts, both log it as real ARR, raise at 80x multiples.

 Hacker News Comment Review